-Veteran teacher and our expert Jim Sarris has written 155 best test taking tips taken from his book 155 Proven Test Taking Tips.
+Veteran teacher and our expert Jim Sarris has written 155 best test-taking tips taken from his book 155 Proven Test-Taking Tips.

-This article is an excerpt of 19 of the best test taking tips for higher grades from Mr. Sarris’ book and reprinted with permission.
+This article is an excerpt of 19 of the best test-taking tips for higher grades from Mr. Sarris’ book, reprinted with permission.

-1. Make sure you understand the information as you’re learning it.
+Make sure you understand the information as you’re learning it.

 That way, you won’t have to “re-learn” it or “cram” later on.